Sri Chinmoy: Move to the United States

-According to Chinmoy, in 1964 he was prompted to move to the United States in response to a "message from within" to be of service to people in the West searching for spiritual fulfillment.
-With the help of Sam Spanier and Eric Hughes, American sponsors connected with the Sri Aurobindo Ashram, he emigrated to New York City.
+According to Sri Chinmoy, in 1964 he was prompted to move to the United States in response to a "message from within" to be of service to people in the West searching for spiritual fulfillment.
+With the help of Sam Spanier, Eric Hughes, and other American sponsors connected with the Sri Aurobindo Ashram, he emigrated to New York City.

-He successfully applied for a job as junior clerk at the Indian consulate, despite his lack of formal education.
+He applied for a job as junior clerk at the Indian consulate, despite his lack of formal education.
 He received support and encouragement from his colleagues and bosses and was invited to give talks on Hinduism.
 He started to give talks at universities and later, at the United Nations.

-In the late 1960s and early 1970s, Chinmoy continued giving lectures and talks at universities around the U.S. on spiritual topics.
+In the late 1960s and early 1970s, Sri Chinmoy continued giving lectures and talks at universities around the U.S. on spiritual topics.
 In 1974, he gave lectures in 50 states at 50 universities, and these lectures were published as a six-part book series entitled 50 Freedom-Boats to One Golden Shore (1974).
 In the 1970s and 1980s he traveled around Europe, Asia, and Australia lecturing at universities, resulting in the publication of The Oneness of the Eastern Heart and the Western Mind.
 Chinmoy has also published books, essays, spiritual poetry, plays, and commentaries on the Vedas.

 In 1966 Chinmoy opened a Sri Chinmoy Center in San Juan, Puerto Rico.
-Up until the late 1970s the main Chinmoy study centers were in New York, Florida and the West Indies.
-Over the next few decades Sri Chinmoy Centers were opened and established in multiple cities in the US, Europe, Australasia, South Africa and South America eventually totaling 350 centers worldwide.
-In 1973, the New York Times wrote that Chinmoy was "revered in India as one of the few holy men to have reached Nirvikalpa Samadhi, the absolute highest level of consciousness".
+Up until the late 1970s the main Sri Chinmoy study centers were in New York, Florida and the West Indies.
+Over the next few decades Sri Chinmoy Centers were opened and established in multiple cities in the US, Europe, Australasia, South Africa and South America totaling 350 centers worldwide.
+In 1973, the New York Times wrote that Sri Chinmoy was "revered in India as one of the few holy men to have reached Nirvikalpa Samadhi, the absolute highest level of consciousness".

 During the 1970s Chinmoy began playing and composing on the flute and esraj.
 In 1984, he started giving free 'Peace Concerts' around the world.
-The largest ever concert was in Montreal, for 19,000 people.
+The largest concert was in Montreal, for 19,000 people.

-While in America in the 1970s, Chinmoy attracted followers such as musicians Carlos Santana, John McLaughlin, Narada Michael Walden, Roberta Flack, Clarence Clemons, and Boris Grebenshchikov.
-Chinmoy offered the musicians a disciplined spiritual path that forbade the use of drugs and alcohol and encouraged music and poetry as expressions of thankfulness to the Divine.
+While in America in the 1970s, Sri Chinmoy attracted followers such as musicians Carlos Santana, John McLaughlin, Narada Michael Walden, Roberta Flack, Clarence Clemons, Premik Russell Tubbs and Boris Grebenshchikov.
+Sri Chinmoy offered the musicians a disciplined spiritual path that forbade the use of recreational drugs including alcohol and encouraged music and poetry as expressions of thankfulness to the Divine.